LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

   symbol or local variable,
    indirect operand,
    member of an operand,
-   the address of a symbol or local variable,
-   Index to an array, vector, or pointer, or a register or flag.
+   the address of a symbol, local variable, or function, Index to an array, vector, or pointer, or a register or flag (potentially prefixed by a single underscore).

+If a symbol or local variable has the same name as a register or flag, using the name of that symbol or local variable references that symbol or local variable.
+ (To disambiguate this, register and flag names can be prefixed by a single underscore)

 If one or more operands of a Memory Operation has a volatile qualified type, the operation shall be considered a Volatile Operation.